 Please note that generic educational technology and applications of computing for educational purposes are not in scope, except where they are used for computing education.

-Research papers (up to 16 pages single-column plus 2 pages of references and, optionally, supplemental material) present high-quality research.
+- Research papers present high-quality research.
 These submissions will be evaluated on the quality of the contribution, its contextualization in the literature, and sound application of methods appropriate to the topic of investigation.
 Most research papers can be described as empirical, theoretical, or review papers.

-- Empirical papers report on studies that collect and analyse empirical data and employ methods rigorously, whether qualitative, quantitative, or mixed.
+- Empirical papers report on studies that collect and analyze empirical data and employ methods rigorously, whether qualitative, quantitative, or mixed.

 - Theoretical papers formulate, extend, apply, critically evaluate, or otherwise discuss theory for the purpose of improving computing education or computing education research.
 The discussion is grounded in the research literature and advances the field.

 - Review papers survey the literature on a particular topic.

+- System and tool papers present a software system or other tool of value in a computing education setting.
+They will be evaluated based on the potential contribution of the system to the community, the effectiveness of the comparison to and differentiation from existing similar systems, and the quality of the evaluation and/or discussion of the design of the tool.
+We expect contributions in this category to present tools that have a certain degree of maturity and matching empirical evaluation!
 Papers featuring a system or tool can also be submitted to the research paper category, if the evaluation is the emphasis.
-This track focuses on the contribution of the system/tool, as supported by evidence of its unique contribution (differentiation from other tools), efficacy, and/or quality of design.
+This category focuses on the contribution of the system/tool, as supported by evidence of its unique contribution (differentiation from other tools), efficacy, and/or quality of design.